backoffice-plus/e-invoice-validator/README.md

 - `0`: All tests passed successfully
 - `1`: Some tests failed (validation results didn't match expectations)

-### Notes

-- The test script assumes the validator API is available at `http://localhost:8080/`
-- Files in `valid-files/` are expected to be valid XRechnung documents
-- Files in `invalid-files/` are expected to be rejected

 ## Preconfigured scenarios and profiles for use in Germany